edsac-status-monitor/libedsacnetworking/README.md

 # libnetworking
 This project is part of the work on a status monitor for the EDSAC machine.
 Network communication between the measurement nodes and the mothership.
+This software may be distributed under GPL version 3 (see LICENSE).

-** This is not suitable for connection to public networks**
+**This is not suitable for connection to public networks**

 cJSON is used directly in this project (contrib/cJSON.c, include/contrib/cJSON.h). cJSON can be found at https://github.com/DaveGamble/cJSON